Jonny Venters: Tampa Bay Rays

 On March 11, 2015, Venters signed a two-year minor league contract with the Tampa Bay Rays.
 He did not make an appearance in 2015 as he was still recovering from his third Tommy John surgery.
 On July 2, 2016, Venters tore his ulnar collateral ligament once again, but due to the way it was torn, he went through a ligament reattachment instead of going through what would have been his fourth Tommy John surgery.
+He elected free agency following the season on November 7.

 Venters signed a minor league deal on March 30, 2017.
 He once again began the season on the 60-day disabled list and did not make any appearances in the Majors in 2017.
 He elected free agency on November 6, 2017.
 In December 2017, Venters rejoined the Rays and was invited to spring training in 2018.

-On April 25, 2018, the Rays recalled Venters from Triple-A Durham, approximately 2,027 days since his last big league appearance.
+On April 25, 2018, the Rays recalled Venters from the Triple–A Durham Bulls, approximately 2,027 days since his last big league appearance.
 The same day, Venters finally made his way back into the Majors, pitching against the Baltimore Orioles and getting Chris Davis to ground out on four pitches.

-Return to Atlanta
+Atlanta Braves (second stint)

-On July 26, the Rays traded Venters to the Atlanta Braves for an international signing bonus slot.
-Venters finished the 2018 season with a 5-2 record, a 3.67 ERA, and three saves in fifty games pitched all season.
+On July 26, 2018, the Rays traded Venters to the Braves in exchange for an international signing bonus slot.
+Venters finished the 2018 season with a 5–2 record, a 3.67 ERA, and three saves in fifty games pitched all season.
 At the end of the 2018 season, Venters received the National League Comeback Player of the Year Award.
 He agreed to a one-year contract worth $2.25 million for the 2019 season.
 He was released on May 18, 2019.

 Washington Nationals

 On May 29, 2019, Venters signed a minor league deal with the Washington Nationals.
 His contract was selected on June 25, 2019, and he was called up to the major leagues.
-Venters made 3 appearances for the Nationals, complying with a 0-1 record and a 5.40 ERA.
+Venters made 3 appearances for the Nationals, complying with a 0–1 record and a 5.40 ERA.
 On August 30, 2019, Venters underwent left shoulder surgery to repair a torn capsule, therefore ending his season.
 Overall in 2019, combined with both teams he played for, his ERA was 12.38 with 12 relief appearances.
-At the time of his absence, the Nationals finished the year with a 93-69 record, clinching a wild card spot, and eventually winning the 2019 World Series over the Astros.
+At the time of his absence, the Nationals finished the year with a 93–69 record, clinching a wild card spot, and eventually winning the 2019 World Series over the Astros.
+He became a free agent following the season.